John D. Lavelle: Recall to Washington

 On March 23, Wilson reported his findings to Ryan, who immediately recalled Lavelle to Washington.
 Lavelle arrived in Washington on March 26.
 Lavelle was accused of filing four false reports and conducting 28 unauthorized bombing raids (out of a total 25,000 sorties flown) against enemy air defense positions.
 Lavelle said that he had been encouraged by the Secretary of Defense and others to interpret the rules of engagement liberally and that the reports were falsified by subordinates who misconstrued his instructions.
-Ryan offered Lavelle two options: another assignment as major general (i.e., loss of two stars), or retirement with a reduction to three-star rank of lieutenant general.
+Ryan offered Lavelle two options: another assignment as Major general (i.e., loss of two stars), or retirement with a reduction to three-star rank of Lieutenant general.
 Lavelle chose to retire as a three-star.
-Lavelle indicated he wished to speak directly with either Secretary of Defense Melvin Laird or Secretary of the Air Force Robert C. Seamans, Jr. Ryan agreed that Lavelle would meet with one of the two.
+Lavelle indicated he wished to speak directly with either Laird or Secretary of the Air Force Robert C. Seamans, Jr. Ryan agreed that Lavelle would meet with one of the two.
 Lavelle spent the following week at the Pentagon waiting in vain for an audience.
 Realizing he would not succeed in overturning the decision, Lavelle agreed to retirement.

 On April 7, the Pentagon announced that Lavelle had retired "for personal and health reasons."
 Lavelle had genuine medical problems—-heart murmur, emphysema, and a disc problem that caused aggravated pains in his hips and legs.
 He'd been approved for disability retirement.

 On May 4, Rep. Otis Pike (D-N.Y.) called for a Congressional investigation.
 Pressed by Congress and the news media, the Pentagon issued a revised statement on May 15.
-General Ryan, the Air Force Chief of Staff, said that Lavelle "had been relieved of command of the 7th Air Force by me because of irregularities in the conduct of his command responsibilities."
+Ryan said that Lavelle "had been relieved of command of the 7th Air Force by me because of irregularities in the conduct of his command responsibilities."
 However, the House Armed Services Committee appointed a special subcommittee to investigate Lavelle's retirement.